Population Characteristics

 Population of Ottawa by Ethnicity and Origin

-Other ethnicities and origins in Newfoundland and Labrador include German, Chinese, Italian, British Isles, and French Canadian.
+Other ethnicities and origins in Ottawa include German, Chinese, Italian, British Isles, and French Canadian.

 | Ethnicity and Origin | Male | Female | Percentage in Population |